levincai/spring-mockito/README.md

 spring-mockito
 ==============

-Significantly simplifies Spring bean mocking by providing [MockitoPropagatingFactoryPostProcessor](https://github.com/srgg/spring-mockito/blob/master/src/main/java/com/github/srgg/springmockito/MockitoPropagatingFactoryPostProcessor.java) that replace original beans with their mocks, therefore as a result Autowiring works fine out of the box.
-You can find Spring Test example below.
+Significantly simplifies Spring bean mocking by providing [MockitoPropagatingFactoryPostProcessor](https://github.com/srgg/spring-mockito/blob/master/src/main/java/com/github/srgg/springmockito/MockitoPropagatingFactoryPostProcessor.java) that replace original beans with their mocks, therefore, as a result, Autowiring is working fine out of the box.

 Simple step by step tutorial
 ============================